Che-Zhu/codespace/docs/notes/missing_semester/shell.md

 -rw-rw-r--   1 che che    578 2月  12 15:51 package.json
 -rw-rw-r--   1 che che 427564 2月  12 15:51 package-lock.json
 ```
 The above output gives us a bunch more information about each file or directory present.
-First, the `d` at the beginning of the second line tells us that `docs` is a directory.
+The `d` at the beginning of the second line tells us that `docs` is a directory.

 The follow three groups of three characters (`rwx`) indicate what permissions the owner of the file (first `che`), the owning group (second `che`), and everyone else respectively have on the relevant item.
 A `-` indicates that the given principal does not have the given permission.